-The grant period for the National Fund for Catholic Religious Vocations (NFCRV) runs from January through mid-March each year.
+The grant period for the National Fund for Catholic Religious Vocations (NFCRV) runs from January through April each year (see Guidelines for exact dates).

 Please be reminded NRVC members are eligible if:

 2. You have not received a grant in the prior year.

 3. You have a current candidate with college debt who has not yet entered your order/institute.

 Click here for guidelines and online application.

 Also, please note that per the guidelines for the Misericordia Fund: “Religious institutes receiving a grant from the National Fund for Catholic Religious Vocations (NFCRV) are ineligible to apply to the Misericordia Fund for additional financial assistance.”

 If you have any questions, about NRVC membership, please contact Marge Argyelan at firstname.lastname@example.org, or call 773-363-5454.

 As a member of the National Religious Vocation Conference, your community is eligible to apply for an NFCRV grant.

 History of the establishment of the Fund